TeamProto501/DriveKind-API/README.md

 # DriveKind API

-Simple Express API with a users endpoint.
+Simple Express API with a users endpoint, built for Vercel serverless deployment.

 ## Setup